 1. Posting Without a Plan

-Fix: Use a weekly or monthly content calendar.
-Make it part of your routine.
+Fix: Use a weekly or monthly content calendar as part of your content planning routine.

 2. Copying Content Across Platforms

-Content should be tailored to each platform.
-A tweet doesn’t work on Instagram, and TikTok content may not succeed on Facebook.
+Content must match each platform.
+A tweet won’t succeed on Instagram, and TikTok clips may flop on Facebook.

 3. Ignoring the Comments